Best Fire Starter Kits

 When traveling for long distances or periods of time, the weight of a specific item can be a cumbersome thing to ponder.
 Thankfully, in our day and age, the majority of products leaves the outdoor enthusiast relieved that a fire starting kit may weigh less than few ounces and occupy little space, even when traveling with more than one kind, leaving the fuel source as the biggest concern about a kit, but one which can be easily remedied as it can be found during any part of an expedition, and so not always needed to be constantly carried.

-Q: How can I determine the reliability of a fire starter kit?
+Q: How can I tell if a fire starter kit is reliable?

 As mentioned in the comments above, the reliability of your fire starter kit will depend on a variety of aspects ranging from personal to circumstantial elements.
 Great importance is placed here on the trial period of the fire starter or starters of your choice.
 Many similarities with one kind of product may not remain constant when switching or trying out a different one.
 The amount of spark produced by a steel rod from one brand may differ from another, the same can be expected with flint based products.
 The reaction with different types of tinder is something that should also be tested out thoroughly in order to determine the ideal fire starter for each.
 This will help in adding to your general knowledge they kind of materials you feel most confident working with, making it easier for you to decide what to look for during any expedition.
 For these reasons, getting to know how well your fire starter kit will work for you may involve a period of trial and error, after which you will find yourself with solid knowledge on how to effectively use your equipment, as well as recognizing what is available to you in your immediate surroundings.